MA Performance RAM (2021 result pending)

 She performed her first concerto with orchestra at age 5.
 Soon Hannah was playing in the National Youth Orchestra of Great Britain and attended The Royal College Music Junior Department.

 After completing a degree in English and Psychology Hannah went to Kolkata, India with a few clothes and violin on her back to work in a music school surrounded by paddy fields.
-Teaching at this school turned out to be a transformative experience as it was the beginning of a deep interest and love of teaching.
+Working at this school turned out to be a transformative experience as it was the beginning of a deep interest and love of teaching.
 Upon returning home, Hannah began teacher training.
-Hannah is now ESA Level 5 status, which is the highest attainable level of Suzuki teacher training and is qualified to teach all the Suzuki Books.
+She is now ESA Level 5 status, which is the highest attainable level of Suzuki teacher training and is qualified to teach all the Suzuki Books.
 Hannah has helped countless students develop high ability and a love for music (as well as many scholarships, excellent marks in exams, leading positions in NCO, Stoneleigh and places at Junior Music colleges).
 Hannah has taught at a number of schools including Southbank International School, Thomas' London Day Schools,

 Hindhead School of Music and Old Vicarage School.